 Red Rooster

-In 2021 they undertook their first menu innovation in years by adding fried chicken as well as a new burger range.
+Red Rooster was about to undertake their first menu innovation in years by adding fried chicken as well as a new burger range.

 Client